Skip to main content

 • “Nice to play a game that doesn't have you grinding daily quests and dangling microtransactions in your face constantly.”

-• “Overall rushed game that spent more money on advertising than on simple mechanics, overall this game was worse than an average Roblox game with just barely over 2 hours of content so most can’t refund.”
+• “Overall rushed game that spent more money on advertising than on simple mechanics.
+The game is worse than an average Roblox game with just barely over 2 hours of content, so most can’t refund.
+It felt like a huge letdown and a stiff, boring experience.”

 • “Instead it just felt like a mobile game that you pay for all the ads up front for the bare minimum of content.”